 For Families

 As a caregiver, we know it is important to understand what the Virginia Kindergarten Readiness Program (VKRP) is and how it can make a difference for your child.
 VKRP is an initiative focused on building a more comprehensive understanding of school readiness and success.
-VKRP helps to support our understanding of school readiness in four key areas: literacy, mathematics, social skills, and self-regulation.
+VKRP helps to support our understanding of school readiness in four key areas: language and literacy, mathematics, self-regulation, and social skills.

 Cute pupils with schoolbags outside